 An applicant will likely have to go to the province or territory to be assessed for his or her trade skills.
 He or she may also need an employer in Canada to give the necessary experience and training.

-Depending on where in Canada he or she plans to live and work, applicant should visit the website of the institution that governs trades for the province/territory where he or she would plans to settle.
+Depending on where in Canada he or she plans to live and work, the applicant should visit the website of the institution that governs trades for the province/territory where he or she would plan to settle.
 The process is different depending on each province or territory.

 Each website contains details about certificates of qualification to work in that province or territory in a specific skilled trade, and what the applicants need to do or prepare to get one.